IQ 100 Meaning: Percentile, Rarity and Real-Life Interpretation

 What percentile is this?

-An IQ of 100 corresponds to the 50 percentile — meaning you score above 50% of the population.
+An IQ of 100 corresponds to the 50 percentile — meaning you score higher than 50% of the population (only 50% scores higher).

 Is this good or bad?